 Change Started

-What is Green Collar Workforce
+What is Green Collar Workforce and Green Jobs

-If you have seen Charlie Chalpin movies of the early 20th century, like Modern Times, it gave us a glimpse into the life of an average person of that time.
 Actors including Charlie Chaplin were shown performing the role of factory workers involved in mundane tasks on machines.
-Keeping Charlie’s eccentrics, satire, and touches of humor aside, the movies showed the rise of industrialization that helped countries make economic prosperity.
+Keeping Charlie’s eccentrics, satire, and touches of humor aside, the movies showed the rise of industrialization that enabled countries to achieve economic prosperity.

 As we all know, rapid industrialization and commercial activities have led to global warming.
-The climate extremes are not only putting people at risk but are also causing slow down in economic growth and a decline in productivity.
+The climate extremes are not only putting people at risk but are also causing a slowdown in economic growth and a decline in productivity.
 Therefore it is imperative that this problem is addressed urgently and decisively.

-This would require innovative solutions and a lot of workers equipped with desired skills.
-This presents unique opportunities and a new category of the workforce, which can be termed Green Collar workers.
+This would require innovative solutions and a lot of workers equipped with the desired skills.
+This presents unique opportunities and a new category of the workforce, which can be termed ‘green-collar workers’.

 Green Collar Workforce will hold the key to a Sustainable Planet